 - Not designed for beginners

-- Costs around $7.00 per month (which is still far cheaper than a monthly gym membership)
+- It costs around $7.00 per month (which is still far cheaper than a monthly gym membership)

-If you’re already an Apple Watch user and want a dedicated app to help you build a weightlifting program, you’ve got some pretty good options to pick from.
+If you’re already an Apple Watch user and want a dedicated app to help you build a weightlifting program, you’ve got some good options.

 Whether you’re a beginner or a well-seasoned pro in the gym, we hope you found this article helpful in highlighting some of our favorite weightlifting apps for Apple Watch.